OpenHFT/Chronicle-Wire/README.md

 # Purpose

+Chronicle Wire supports a separation of describing what data you want to store and retrieve and how it should be rendered/parsed.
-Chronicle Wire allows the caller to describe the data to be stored and retrieved, and the Wire handles the formatting options for a wide range of formats.
+   Wire handles a variety of formatting options for a wide range of formats.

+A key aim of Wire is to support schema changes.
+It should make reasonable
+    attempts to handle
+* optional fields
+* fields in a different order.
+* fields the consumer doesn't expect.
+Optionally parsing them or ignoring them.
+* more or less data than expected (in field-less formats)
+* reading a different type to the one written

+It should also be as efficient as possible in the case where any or all of these are true
+* fields are in the order expected.
+* fields are the type expected.
+* fields names/numbers are not used.
+* self describing types are not needed.
+* random access of data values is supported.

 # Support
-This library will require Java 8, future version may support C++ and C\#
+This library will require Java 8.
+Support for C++ and C\# planned.

 # Text Formats

 The text formats include
+* YAML (a subset of mapping structures included)
 * JSON
-* YAML (a subset of mapping structures included)
 * XML
 * possible FIX support

 Options include
-* field names or field numbers (as FIX does)
+* field names (e.g. JSON) or field numbers (e.g. FIX)
+* optional fields with a default value can be dropped.

 # Binary Formats

 The binary formats include
-* BSON (Binary JSon)
 * Binary YAML
 * typed data without fields.
-* raw data
+* raw untyped fieldless data
+* BSON (Binary JSon)

 Options for Binary format
 * field names or field numbers
-* fixed width with zero copy support.
+* fixed width data with zero copy support.
 * variable width
+* optional fields with a default value can be dropped.

+Note: Wire supports debug/transparent combinations like self describing data with zero copy support.

 # Compression Options